Quality assurance - external (EQA)

 Learners, when they successfully complete a qualification, will receive a certificate with the awarding organisation’s name on, as well as the centre's name.

-The EQA must ensure everything is in order, or their reputation, as well as the centre’s, could be brought into disrepute.
+The EQA must therefore ensure that everything is in order, or their reputation, as well as the centre’s, could be brought into disrepute.

 Scroll to the end of the page for resources regarding EQA.